eqlabs/pathfinder/crates/crypto/README.md

 - `src/hash/pedersen/consts.rs`: Constants for Pedersen hash generator points.
 - `src/hash/poseidon/consts.rs`: Constants for Poseidon hash.

-The space-time trade-off for elliptic curves are set to use chunks of four bits per lookup, which can be configured by running the generator scripts in the `examples` folder.
+The space-time trade-off for elliptic curves are set to use chunks of eight bits per lookup, which can be configured by running the generator scripts in the `examples` folder.